getcarina/getcarina.com/_tutorials/load-docker-environment-on-windows.md

 ### <a name="bash"></a> Bash
 [Bash][bash-doc] is a Unix shell, installed with [Git for Windows][git-for-windows], which is included with Docker Toolbox.
+If you are using Bash with Cygwin, the Docker environment setup remains the same.

 **Note:** Even when running on Windows, Bash uses Unix paths and is case-sensitive.
 For example, the Windows path **C:\Users\Bob** would be translated to the Unix path **/C/Users/Bob**.